-Related Party Transactions (refer note 38 of the accompanying financial statements)

-The Company has entered into several transactions with related parties during the year ended 31 December 2023 and has outstanding balances as the year-end.

-The Company's related party transactions comprises purchase and sale of goods, purchase of tangible assets, payments for royalty, information technology services and other services, guarantee commission and reimbursements.

-Each related party operates under different jurisdiction and applies its own pricing model to be compliant with the respective legal and tax (transfer pricing) framework of the respective jurisdiction.

-We have identified transactions with related parties as a key audit matter due to quantum of transactions, completeness of the disclosures made in the financial statements, compliance with various tax requirements and judgements involved to ensure arm's length pricing, compliance with statutory regulations governing related party transactions such as Companies Act, 2013 and Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations 2015 ('the SEBI listing regulations').
+Key audit matter Related Party Transactions (refer note 38 of the accompanying financial statements) The Company has entered into several transactions with relate parties during the year ended 31 December 2023 and has outstanding balances as the year-end. d The Company's related party transactions comprises purchase sale of goods, purchase of tangible assets, payments for royal information technology services and other services, guarantee commission and reimbursements. ty, Each related party operates under different jurisdiction and applies its own pricing model to be compliant with the respect legal and tax (transfer pricing) framework of the respective jurisdiction. ive We have identified transactions with related parties as a key audit matter due to quantum of transactions, completeness of disclosures made in the financial statements, compliance with various tax requirements and judgements involved to ensure a length pricing, compliance with statutory regulations governin n arm's various tax requirements and judgements involved to ensure arm's length pricing, compliance with statutory regulations governing related party transactions such as Companies Act, 2013 and Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations 2015 ('the SEBI listing regulations').